-Silk Road is available to rent or buy from 22nd March on all major platforms
+Silk Road is available to rent or buy from 22nd March on all major platforms.

-We are then taken back in time to a Texas bar where the geeky, confident and idealistic Ulbricht successfully woos Julia (Alexandra Shipp) with his libertarian values and beliefs.
-Their first encounter, leading to a new loving relationship.
-However, when Ulbricht floats the idea of a new business venture, Julia finds herself not knowing whether to laugh or support his intentions.
-But, when best friend Max (Daniel David Stewart) comes on board with the idea, the infamous Silk Road is born.
-Meanwhile, fresh out of rehab, disgraced police officer Rick Bowden (Jason Clarke) finds himself reassigned from the drugs unit to cybercrime.
-His unorthodox policing style neither welcome nor supported in a police service trying to change its image.
-But, as the Silk Road booms and the money pours in, could Bowden’s belief in street-level policing be the answer to cracking Ulbricht’s enterprise?
+We are then taken back to a Texas bar where the confident and idealistic Ulbricht woos Julia (Alexandra Shipp) with his libertarian values and beliefs, leading to the start of a long and loving relationship.
+Early into his relationship with Julia, Ulbricht floats the idea of a new business venture to Julia and his best friend Max (Daniel David Stewart)- the Silk Road, a dark web Amazon for drugs.
+Meanwhile, just across town, a disgraced police officer Rick Bowden (Jason Clarke), is fresh out of rehab; his punishment on returning to work a move from the drugs unit to cybercrime, where his unorthodox policing style is neither welcome nor supported by his new colleagues.
+But, as the Silk Road booms and the money pours in, could Bowden’s belief in street-level policing be the answer to cracking Ulbricht’s new enterprise?

-Nick Robinson and Alexandra Shipp also star in Love Simon
+Nick Robinson and Alexandra Shipp also star in Love Simon.